Detect and Fit Line

 Description

-Use this Step to fit a line to the straight edge detected from the image.
+This Step is used to fit a line to the straight edge detected from the image.

 Usage Scenario